diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The DECIMAL data type is used to represent arbitrary-precision decimals, like Java’s BigDecimal.
 DECIMAL(5,2) stores numbers between −999.99 and 999.99.

-Complex types permit an arbitrary level of nesting.
+Complex types `permit an arbitrary level of nesting`.
 ```sql
 CREATE TABLE complex (
     c1 ARRAY<INT>,